dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 In order to effectively utilize all the hardware resources provisioned in the CPU, the machine needs to be fed with the right data at the right time.
 Understanding the memory hierarchy is critically important to deliver on the performance capabilities of a CPU.
 Most programs exhibit the property of locality; they don’t access all code or data uniformly.
 A CPU memory hierarchy is built on two fundamental properties:

 * **Temporal locality**: when a given memory location was accessed, it is likely that the same location is accessed again in the near future.
 Ideally, we want this information to be in the cache next time we need it.
-* **Spatial locality:** when a given memory location was accessed, it is likely that nearby locations are accessed in the near future.
+* **Spatial locality**: when a given memory location was accessed, it is likely that nearby locations are accessed in the near future.
 This refers to placing related data close to each other.
 When the program reads a single byte from memory, typically, a larger chunk of memory (cache line) is fetched because very often, the program will require that data soon.

 This section provides a summary of the key attributes of memory hierarchy systems supported on modern CPUs.